Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 In other words, all these similar phytocenoses are of the same type, and together they represent one association, or one type of forest - sedge-forb oak forest.

 Association is the first step in the system of taxonomic units of vegetation cover of various ranks.
-The following steps are: group of associations, formation, group of formations, class of formations, type of vegetation; There are also intermediate categories.
+The subsequent steps are: group of associations, formation, group of formations, class of formations, type of vegetation; There are also intermediate categories.

 1. The structure of phytocenoses should be understood as: